american citizen greatness

 V. Transition Assistance for Affected Industries

-• Training Programs: Fund vocational and technical training to prepare U.S. Citizen Workers for in-demand roles, reducing reliance on foreign labor.
+• Training Programs: Continuous vocational and technical training to prepare U.S. citizen workers for in-demand roles, reducing foreign labor reliance.

-• Tax Credits and Grants: Provide financial incentives to companies adopting U.S. Citizen Worker workforces, minimizing economic disruption.
+• Tax Credits and Grants: Financial incentives for companies adopting U.S. citizen worker workforces, minimizing economic disruption.

 VI.
 Robust Enforcement Mechanisms